robocorp/example-timescale-vector-loader/README.md

 2. Create two [Robocorp Vault](https://robocorp.com/docs/development-guide/variables-and-secrets/vault) items that house your secrets:
   - One called `OpenAI` that has one entry called `key` that contains your OpenAI API key.
-  - Second called `Timescale` that has your Timescale service url in an entry called `service-url`.
+  - Second called `Timescale` that has your Timescale service URL in an entry called `service-url`.

-You'll find the Service URL from your Timescale console under Connection Info, here:
+You'll find the Service URL from your Timescale console under Connection Info here:

 ![timescale-console](https://github.com/robocorp/example-timescale-vector-loader/assets/40179958/13d84c94-e1da-45fe-95d5-a8aae6707b3d)

 ## Raw Python to Robocorp Task

-In the example code this is already done, but considering you'd start from a "plain vanilla" Python script, this is what you'd do.
+In the example code, this is already done, but considering you'd start from a "plain vanilla" Python script, this is what you'd do.

-### 1. Set up your dependencies in the [conda.yaml](conda.yaml) file and declare the runnables
+### 1. Set up your dependencies in the [conda.yaml](conda.yaml) file and declare runnables

-Generally this is simple, you just move all you normally `pip install` under the pip dependencies in the configuration file.
+Generally, this is simple; you move all your normal `pip install`s under the pip dependencies in the configuration file.
 Why?
 The reason is that the runtimes will build the Python environment according to these specs.
-On your machine, and later where ever the Task gets executed.
-This is really the secret ingredient here.
-You'll not be on the mercy of what ever Python versions the runtime has, as Robocorp always runs Tasks in it's fully isolated and replicable environment.
+On your machine and later wherever the Task gets executed.
+This is the secret ingredient here.
+You'll not be at the mercy of whatever Python versions the runtime has, as Robocorp always runs Tasks in its fully isolated and replicable environment.

-In this case there is a small trick needed.
+In this case, a small trick is needed.

 ```yaml
 dependencies: